model-driven-devops/cml-lifecycle/docs/jenkins.md

 - <b> NODE_DEFINITION: </b> This is the name of your node that we will target.
 - <b> IMAGE_DEFINITION_STORAGE: </b> This is an interger that will be used to clean up the images.
 This will be the number of images assigned to your specified node at any given time.
 For example, If you set it to 4, when the 5th image is uploaded, it will delete the 1st image.
 - <b> JENKINS_URL: </b> Seems silly, but to avoid more plugins, we are primarily using CURL commands to make API calls.
 This will be used to check artifacts in other pipelines.
+- <b> IMAGE_URL: </b> This is the URL where your .img is posted.
+We are testing with an ubuntu build URL - https://cloud-images.ubuntu.com/daily/server/jammy/20240403/
+- <b> IMAGE_KEYWORD: </b> This will be used to help identify any keyword you may need to grab the right .img file.
+For example, we want to download the ubuntu image for amd64.

 ## Setting Credentials